-Pindobaçu (BA) is known as the capital of emeralds
+Pindobaçu (BA), known as the capital of emeralds

 The hinterland of Bahia is a region full of cultural and material treasures, with several towns known for their mining and jewellery.

-Like other municipalities, Pindobaçu is also famous for its emerald mining, but it is also an excellent tourist spot.
+Like other municipalities, Pindobaçu is famous for its emerald mining, but it is also an excellent tourist destination.

-Known as the emerald capital of the world, the town of Pindobaçu, located in the north of Bahia in Brazil, has a population of around 20,000 inhabitants.
+Known as the emerald capital of the world, Pindobaçu is located in northern Bahia, Brazil, and has a population of around 20,000.

 Pindobaçu (BA)